phil-bradley/spring-todo/README.md

 java -jar springtodo.jar

-This will start up an instance of embedded tomcat listing on port 8822.
+This will start up an instance of embedded tomcat listening on port 8822.
 The port is set using the **server.port** property in the **application.properties** file.

 ## Implementation Considerations
 A number of the integration tests for the ReST API have been disabled.
 This is due to difficulties mocking the custom UserDetailsService.
 There are place-holder tests for validating that the appropriate HTTP response is generated (for example, 404 when accessing a non existent entry).